louyichen10/louyichen10.github.io/_pages/about.md

 My research interests include survival analysis, biased sampling, missing data, causal inference, change point problems, competing risks, and transfer learning.
 I am particularly interested in creating robust and efficient statistical tools that tackle real-world challenges in medical and epidemiological studies.

+🚀 I’m honored and thrilled to receive the [WiEST Development Grant](https://www.ntu.edu.sg/women/wiest-development-grant) 2026 from NTU!
+A massive thank you to my incredible supervisor, Prof. Xiang Liming, and the wonderful team at [Women at NTU](https://www.ntu.edu.sg/women) for their amazing support.

 Thank you for visiting my page!
 Please feel free to explore my publications and reach out if you’d like to collaborate!